 - one aluminum-frame Smart Cart with similar tires, aluminum frame, and removable high-density polyethylene tub that can be used as a soil-mixing vessel;

 - one single-tire, 6-cubic-foot True Temper red wheelbarrow with a steel tray.

 The person who for many years helped part-time in the garden loathed my wheelbarrow, but adored the Smart Cart.
 I beg to differ, and prefer the wheelbarrow’s narrow nose for unloading more precisely, and its slimmer profile for between raised beds.
 We both turned to the wooden carts for moving things like pots.

-I asked others what people have been asking me: Do use a wheelbarrow, cart, or both, and why?
+I asked others what people have been asking me: Do you use a wheelbarrow, cart, or both, and why?
 (Click their names to learn more about them on their websites.)

 Andrew Beckman, Oregon;